-- (a) If the vacancy or new job has a duration of 30 days or more, the vacancy or new job including the salary range, a summary of the job description, the required qualifications, the hours of work, including start and stop times and days off, the work area, and the commencement date shall, before being filled, be posted for a minimum of seven calendar days, in a manner which gives all employees access to such information. - (b) Notwithstanding (a) above if the vacancy is a temporary one of less than nine months, the position shall not be posted and instead shall be filled as follows: - (1) where practicable, by qualified regular full-time employees who have indicated in writing their desire to work in such positions, consistent with the requirements of Article 12.9 (Selection Criteria).
-If the application of this paragraph requires the Employer to pay overtime to the employee pursuant to Article 16 (Overtime), the proposed move shall not be made; or - (2) By casual employees, including regular part-time employees registered for casual work in accordance with Article 29.3 (Call-in Procedure). - (c) Regular full-time employees shall not be entitled to relieve other regular employees under (b)(1) on more than four occasions in one calendar year unless the Union and the Employer otherwise agree. - (d) Postings for temporary vacancies shall indicate the expected duration of the vacancy, if known. - (e) Community Health Workers
+(a) If the vacancy or new job has a duration of 30 days or more, the vacancy or new job including the salary range, a summary of the job description, the required qualifications, the hours of work, including start and stop times and days off, the work area, and the commencement date shall, before being filled, be posted for a minimum of seven calendar days, in a manner which gives all employees access to such information.

+(b) Notwithstanding (a) above if the vacancy is a temporary one of less than six months, the position shall not be posted and instead shall be filled as follows:

+(1) where practicable, by qualified regular full-time employees who have indicated in writing their desire to work in such positions, consistent with the requirements of Article 12.9 (Selection Criteria).
+If the application of this paragraph requires the Employer to pay overtime to the employee pursuant to Article 16 (Overtime), the proposed move shall not be made; or

+(2) By casual employees, including regular part-time employees registered for casual work in accordance with Article 29.3 (Call-in Procedure).

+(c) Employees shall be entitled to hold temporary vacancies as follows:

+(1) A regular full-time employee shall only be entitled to hold two temporary vacancies in one calendar year unless the Union and Employer otherwise agree.

+(2) A regular part-time employee shall only be entitled to hold two temporary vacancies in one calendar year unless:

+(i) The Union and Employer agree; or

+(ii) After holding two temporary vacancies in a calendar year, any subsequent temporary vacancy is 0.2FTE or more greater than the employee's regular position.

+(3) A casual employee shall only be entitled to hold two temporary vacancies in one calendar year unless:

+(i) The Union and Employer agree; or

+(ii) The employee is applying to a temporary vacancy that is 0.2FTE or greater than the employee's current temporary vacancy; or

+(iii) The employee is applying to a temporary vacancy that is expected to have a longer duration at the commencement date of the position than the remaining amount of time in the employee's current temporary vacancy.

+Nothing in this section shall prevent an employee from accepting a regular position.

+- (d) Postings for temporary vacancies shall indicate the expected duration of the vacancy, if known. - (e) Community Health Workers